Ubspy/dotfiles/readme.md

 - Change the picture in the directory `/usr/share/lightdm-webkit/themes/litarvan/img/background.xxxx.png` to change your background in the login
 - To change your user icon, put it in the `/var/lib/AccountsService/icons/` and change your user picture by editing the file in `/var/lib/AccountsService/users/[username]`

+### Set up amd gpu drivers
+- For some reason, the amd gpu drivers need to be loaded before the rest of the kernel, or else you'll have a bad time
+- In your `/etc/mkinitcpio.conf` file, add this to the `MODULES=()` line: `amdgpu radeon`

 ### Visual Studio Code
 - Install `code` package to get visual studio code text editor